qbicsoftware/research-data-management/docs/project/project_registration.md

 In this step provide the grant label and identifier if your project has been funded by a third party sponsor.
-If this is not applicable for your project, you can go directly to the next step via the "next" button below or go to the previous step via the "back button".
+If this is not applicable for your project, you can go directly to the next step via the "next" button below.
+If you want change any adde information, previous steps in the dialog can always be reached by clicking the "back" button.

 ![funding_information](images/funding_information.png)